 As part of its commitment to the JCTA and the TRC Calls to Action, the ATA implemented the Walking Together: Education for Reconciliation professional learning project to support Alberta's teachers and school leaders in meeting the competency for developing and applying First Nations, Métis and Inuit foundational knowledge.
 The ATA continues to be committed to supporting the TRC Calls to Action and to supporting teachers and school leaders in implementing the Indigenous-focused competencies and indicators outlined in the Leadership Quality Standard and the Teaching Quality Standard.
 Resources, workshops and supports continue to be developed and available to support teachers and school leaders in meeting the competency for developing and applying First Nations, Métis and Inuit foundational knowledge.
-More information can be found on the Association's webpage (www.teachers .ab.ca) under My ATA > Professional Development > Indigenous Education and Walking Together.
+For more information visit www.teachers.ab.ca > Professional development > Indigenous Education and Walking Together.